usmanhameed2017/Node-JS/Important.md

 • Core modules are come with the Node.js by default.

 • Third-party modules are downloaded with a package manager such as `npm`.

+• Initialize Node.js project with the command: `npm init`.